12 Essential Tips for Winning More Scholarships

 Applying for scholarships seems a whole lot less overwhelming when you already have half the work done!
 Plus, you’ll increase your chances of winning scholarships with less overall work.

-If you’re not sure where to look for scholarships with essay topics similar to what you’ve already done, feel free to shoot us an email at firstname.lastname@example.org.
+If you’re not sure where to look for scholarships with essay topics similar to what you’ve already done, feel free to shoot us an email at email@example.com.
 Give us a list of topics you’ve written essays on before and we’ll do our best to find scholarships with similar or matching ones for you!
-You can also comment down below and you’ll be able to get feedback from us and fellow students.

 5. Use Another Set of Eyes